 All tv boxes sold by Home Arcade In A Box are fully programmed and tested before being sold.
-We know the issue of wifi dropping isn’t originating with the tv box itself so what can be causing the problem?
+Therefore we know the issue of wifi dropping isn’t originating with the tv box itself so what can be causing the problem?

 No. 1: Proximity to the router